paboAYUSHI/90daysOfCODE/README.md

 It is one of the types of the binary tree, or we can say that it is a variant of the binary search tree.
 AVL tree satisfies the property of the binary tree as well as of the binary search tree.
 It is a self-balancing binary search tree that was invented by Adelson Velsky Lindas.
 Here, self-balancing means that balancing the heights of left subtree and right subtree.
 This balancing is measured in terms of the balancing factor.
 Red Black tree:
 he red-Black tree is the binary search tree.
 The prerequisite of the Red-Black tree is that we should know about the binary search tree.
 In a binary search tree, the value of the left-subtree should be less than the value of that node, and the value of the right-subtree should be greater than the value of that node.
 As we know that the time complexity of binary search in the average case is log2n, the best case is O(1), and the worst case is O(n).

+## GRAPH
+   A graph can be defined as group of vertices and edges that are used to connect these vertices.
+A graph can be seen as a cyclic tree, where the vertices (Nodes) maintain any complex relationship among them instead of having parent child relationship.